Symmetric Polynomials in Tropical Algebra Semirings: Introduction

-We study elementarity, \ie the ability to express symmetric polynomials with elementary ones.
+We study elementarity, \ie the ability to express symmetric polynomials with elementary ones in tropical semirings.
 Given $n \in \NN$, we say that a semiring $X$ is \df{$n$-elementary} when every symmetric polynomial $p$ in $n$ variables can be written as a polynomial in the elementary symmetric polynomials.
 The semiring $X$ is \df{fully elementary} when it is $n$-elementary for all $n \in \NN$.